pjtunstall/filler/README.md

 O..O..
 ```

+The bot must place each piece on the board in accordance with the following conditions:

+- Precisely one cell of the new shape should overlap a cell of a shape it placed previously.
+- The newly placed shape must not cover any cell of the opponents territory.
+- It must not extend the player's territory outside the edges of the board.

 To place a piece, a bot writes its coordinates (i.e. the coordinates of its top left corner) to stdout, separated by a space and followed by a newline.[^2]

-To be valid, a move must not extend the player's territory outside the edges of the board.
+Points are awarded for every shape placed.

 Eventually one of the players will run out of space and should then make an illegal move: "If your robot can't place anymore peaces\[sic\] he should still return a result (even if invalid), our robots for example return `0 0\n`, when they can't place any more pieces."
-The instructions don't say whether this forced invalid move has to be correctly formatted, although this might be implicit in the audit question "Can you confirm that the project runs correctly?"
+The instructions don't say whether this forced invalid move has to be correctly formatted, although this is probably implicit in the audit question "Can you confirm that the project runs correctly?"
 If one player crashes or fails to send anything till the game engine imposes a timeout (by default 10s, but configurable), they lose and the game ends there.

-The aim is to defeat three of the given robots on at least four out of five games.
+The aim is to defeat the first three opponents on at least four out of five games.
 Bonus marks are to be had for defeating the most formidable opponent, terminator.

 ## Versions